flexera-public/right_aws/README.txt

 Note that due to limitations in the I/O of the Ruby interpreter you may not get the degree of parallelism you may expect with the multi-threaded setting.

-By default, EC2/S3/SQS/SDB/ACF interface instances are created in single-threaded mode.
-Set "params[:multi_thread]" to "true" in the initialization arguments to use multithreaded mode.

 == GETTING STARTED:

 * For EC2 read RightAws::Ec2 and consult the Amazon EC2 API documentation at